mcallsen/workchain-composer/README.md

     output1 = input1
     self.ctx.${output1} = input1
 ```
-Each component can be retrieved from the database by their name, which also implies that method names should be unique
+Each component can be retrieved from the database by their name, which also implies that method names should be unique.
+Note that the method templates make use of local variables `input1`, `output1` and variables that are stored in the context like `${input1}`.
+The latter represent the inputs and outputs of a component node and their name will be replaced, when linking two nodes.

 __TODO:__ The database should be more modular allowing for loading different module files and retrieving components based on
 the path e.g. `example_module.example_omponent`.